 RSA 2016 Recap - Dan Ritari Looks Back on a Decade of RSA

-This year I once again travelled to San Francisco for the RSA Security conference.
+This year I once again traveled to San Francisco for the RSA Security conference.
 I've been to 8 of the last 9 RSA Conferences so I can provide my perspective of what's been on the mind of security professionals.

 2008: Hot topic: PCI.
 Software trend: Data Classification